 To make an appointment to discuss this program, please call our main number, 319-335-0353.
 The person who answers the phone can create an appointment for you.

-Swansea University is attending by about 15,000 students.
+Swansea University is attended by about 18,000 students.
 The university is known for its friendly and welcoming atmosphere.
-Students come from all parts of the UK-- England, Scotland, Northern Ireland and Wales-- as well as many other countries.
+Students come from all parts of the UK-- England, Scotland, Northern Ireland, and Wales-- as well as many other countries.
 In fact, 20% of students are international students, so the campus enjoys an international flavor, yet unique Welsh cultural influences are also readily evident.

 The University has an attractive campus, situated in acres of park land right on the coast of Swansea Bay.
 Faculty-student relationships are excellent and students are encouraged to take an active part in departmental life.
 The Taliesin Arts Center, Sports Centre, and University Students' Union (which runs over 100 societies and clubs) offer a wide array of leisure activities.